WONDERFUL PANAMA CITY & THE PANAMA CANAL - COPA AIRLINES STOPOVER

 DAY 1 - Arrival to Panama City

-On arrival to Tocumen International Airport in Panama City, you will be met by your Ancon Expeditions of Panama driver outside Customs and transferred for approximately 30 minutes to your hotel in the modern banking district of Panama City.
+On arrival to Tocumen International Airport in Panama City, you will be met by your Ancon Expeditions of Panama driver outside Customs and transferred for approximately 35-40 minutes to your hotel in the beautiful old historical part of Panama City: Casco Antiguo.

 DAY 2 - Full Day Panama City & the Panama Canal

 Then drive through the former Panama Canal Zone managed by the United States from 1903 to 1999.
-Old military bases have been turned into residential neighborhoods, universities and one of the most important commerce hubs in the region combining airports, container ports and cargo railways that provide support to the Panama Canal operation.
+Old military bases have been turned into residential neighborhoods, universities, and one of the most important commercial hubs in the region combining airports, container ports, and cargo railways that provide support to the Panama Canal operation.

-Your next stop is the Biodiversity Museum, designed by the world-renowned architect Frank Gehry.
+Your next stop is the Biodiversity Museum (opens Thursdays through Sundays), designed by the world-renowned architect Frank Gehry.
 As a Smithsonian Affiliate museum, the Biodiversity Museum serves as a gateway to new information about the biodiversity and natural history of the Isthmus of Panama.
-Scientific experts from both the Smithsonian Institute and the University of Panama oversee the contents of the museum and aim at teaching visitors about eco-awareness, conservation and Panama’s extraordinary natural treasures in various unique exhibition galleries.
-Did you know that the Isthmus of Panama has more bird, mammal, reptile and plant species than the US and Canada together in just 75,990 Km2 (approx. 29,000 square miles)?
+Scientific experts from both the Smithsonian Institute and the University of Panama oversee the contents of the museum and aim at teaching visitors about eco-awareness, conservation, and Panama’s extraordinary natural treasures in various unique exhibition galleries.
+Did you know that the Isthmus of Panama has more bird, mammal, reptile, and plant species than the US and Canada together in just 75,990 Km2 (approx. 29,000 square miles)?
 In fact, 3 million years ago, the emergence of the Isthmus of Panama changed both the climate and the biodiversity in the planet and played a key role in the creation of the world we know today.

 Continue to Casco Antiguo.
 In 1673, after the devastating pirate attack, Panama City was moved some 7.5 km west of its original location, to a small peninsula at the foot of Ancon hill, closer to the islands that were used as the port and near the mouth of a river that eventually became the entrance of the Panama Canal.
-The relocated town, known today as Casco Antiguo or the Historic District of Panama, not only had better access to fresh water but could be fortified.
+The relocated town, known today as Casco Antiguo or the Historic District of Panama, not only had better access to freshwater but could be fortified.
 The military engineers, moreover, took advantage of the morphological conditions that complemented the wall surrounding the peninsula, all of which prevented direct naval approaches by an enemy.
 Several buildings within the District are identified as important for the country’s 17th-20th century heritage.
-Most outstanding are the churches, above all the metropolitan cathedral with its five aisles and timber roof; San Felipe Neri, San José, San Francisco and especially La Merced with its well-preserved colonial timber roof.
-The Presidential Palace originally built in the late 17th century and partially reconstructed in the 18th, 19th and early 20th centuries, is a revealing example of the transformations that characterize the Historic District as a whole.
-The House of the Municipality, the National Theatre, the Ministry of Government and Justice and the Municipal Palace are outstanding buildings of a more recent period.
+Most outstanding are the churches, above all the metropolitan cathedral with its five aisles and timber roof; San Felipe Neri, San José, San Francisco, and especially La Merced with its well-preserved colonial timber roof.
+The Presidential Palace originally built in the late 17th century and partially reconstructed in the 18th, 19th, and early 20th centuries, is a revealing example of the transformations that characterize the Historic District as a whole.
+The House of the Municipality, the National Theatre, the Ministry of Government and Justice, and the Municipal Palace are outstanding buildings of a more recent period.
 Casco Antiguo is another UNESCO World Heritage Site.
-Lunch will take place at a local restaurant.
+Lunch will take place at a local restaurant in the old town.

 Drop off at your hotel by mid-afternoon.

-After enjoying some snacks on the boat observing the large cargo ships in the background transiting the Panama Canal, return back to your hotel early afternoon.
+After enjoying a picnic lunch on the boat observing the large cargo ships in the background transiting the Panama Canal, return back to your hotel early afternoon.

 DAY 4 - Depart Panama